polkadot-fellows/RFCs/text/0033-corejam-system-chain-evm-l2s.md

 Each System-chain block, every Backing Group representing a Core which is assigned work provides a series of Work Results coherent with an authorized Work Package.
 Validators are rewarded when they take part in their Group and process such a Work Package.
 Thus, together with some information concerning their execution context, they sign a *Report* concerning the work done and the results of it.
 This is also known as a *Candidate*.
 This signed Report is called an *Attestation*, and is provided to the System-chain block author.
 If no such Attestation is provided (or if the System-chain block author refuses to introduce it for Reporting), then that Backing Group is not rewarded for that block.

-WorkReports are gossiped among ScBG nodes (OP Stack nodes) to form a sufficient number attestations, which arrive at the System-chain Block Author.
+WorkReports are gossiped among ScBG nodes (OP Stack nodes, using op-geth's libp2p-based messaging) to form a sufficient number attestations, which arrive at the ScBa.
 In an OP Stack setting, a set of OP Stack nodes all can validate the activity of the ScBA, which are chosen via some process to be part of a ScBG.
-See RFC #3 and discussion of various processes, one of which should be adapted for this purpose and placed in a OP Stack setting.
+See RFC #3 and discussion of design alternatives, one of which should be adapted for this purpose and placed in a OP Stack setting.

 ### Join-Accumulate